samuxyz/mongo-blog/tutorial-review.md

 yarn add mongoose
 ```

-Finally, we need to add an extra script to build the client `bundle.js` to be returned:
+Finally, we need to add an extra script to build the client `bundle.js` to be returned.
+In package.json, add the extra script so your file looks like this:

 ```bash
 {